- What is Tretinoin?

-- Natural Moisturising Factors– An un-fragranced well-formulated moisturiser is a must, NMF is perfect, use lots of it!
+- Natural Moisturising Factors– An un-fragranced well-formulated moisturiser is a must.
+NMF is perfect.
+There are now 2 more

-- Oils– An oil will help parched irritated skin retain it’s moisture.
-Any of the oils would work- Borage oil and Sea Buckthorn are very calming, Marula oil is a great moisturiser, Squalane reduces inflammation.
+- Oils– An oil will help parched irritated skin retain its moisture.
+Any of the oils would work- Borage oil and Sea Buckthorn are very calming, Marula oil is a great moisturiser, and Squalane reduces inflammation.

 Which of The Ordinary products should I avoid using with Tretinoin?

 Anything that might irritate the skin should be avoided if you’re new to Tretinoin.
 You should keep your routine really simple to reduce the irritation as much as possible.
 Acids and pure vitamin C are the worst culprits.